 ADOH requires all grantees to comply with procurement and labor standards requirements, including outreach to minority- and women-owned businesses.
 ADOH staff is available to provide technical assistance to any jurisdiction needing help identifying minority- or women-owned businesses.
-The state also sets goals for minority- and women-owned business participation in construction and professional services and regularly compiles data on firms used by local jurisdictions to determine whether further outreach efforts ae needed.
+The state regularly compiles data on firms used by local jurisdictions to determine whether further outreach efforts are needed.